Qovery/documentation/website/docs/community/reward/video-record.md

 * The recorded video must be related to Qovery.
 * The recorded video must be original. (we check)
-* The recorded video length must be at least of 10 minutes.
+* The recorded video must be at least 10 minutes long.
 * The recorded video must be in English.
-* The recorded video and sound quality must be decent (not below 720p).
+* The recorded video and sound quality must be decent. (not below 720p)
 * The recorded video must be hosted on your [Youtube](https://www.youtube.com) channel.

 ## How to submit my video?